rak-n-rok/Krake/docs/admin/variables.rst

         Port that can be used to reach the Krake API present in the container started using docker-compose.

     enable_tls (boolean)
-        Enable or disable TLS support for communications with the API (for the API, controllers and Rok utility).
+        Enable or disable TLS support for communications with the API (for the API, controllers and krakectl utility).
         The certificates need to be added manually into the ``/etc/krake`` directory in the Krake VM.

     worker_count (integer)